emilia82/homepage/README.md

 ## 3. Interaction with buttons
-- the first button hides the main welcome header
+- the first button "ukryj nagłówek" hides the main welcome header, (and shows it again)
-- the second button changes the background color to blue
+- the second button "zmień kolor tła" changes the background color from white to blue

 ![buttonsInteraction](https://github.com/emilia82/homepage/blob/main/image/3-buttons-interaction.gif?raw=true)